 2012: Dear Esther

 I thought it was boring.
-Yes it was pretty and the soundtrack was good, but the story didn’t click with me and my main thought when I reached the end was: ‘Is that it?’
-I went on to try The Chinese Room’s next release, Everybody’s Gone to the Rapture, in 2015 and it was much the same experience.
-I still haven’t managed to complete the game because it just couldn’t hold my attention – although I keep being told that its storyline is a fascinating one and I should try to stick with it.
+It was pretty and the soundtrack was good, but the story didn’t click with me and my main thought when I reached the end was: ‘Is that it?’
+I went on to try The Chinese Room’s next release, Everybody’s Gone to the Rapture, in 2015 and it was the same experience.
+I still haven’t managed to complete the game because it doesn’t hold my attention – although I keep being told that its storyline is a fascinating one and I should try to stick with it.